esteban-garzon/esteban-garzon.github.io/_pages/about.md

 research grants, and funding.
 E. Garzón has been part of several IEEE conference committees, journal boards as review editor of Frontiers in Electronics and Frontiers in Aerospace Engineering, and Guest-Editor of a special issue in ”Memories - Materials, Devices, Circuits and Systems” from Elsevier.
-Moreover, he has been an active reviewer of several journals (IEEE and Elsevier) and conferences (only IEEE).
+Moreover, he has been an active reviewer of several journals (IEEE, Elsevier, Frontiers, Wiley) and conferences (only IEEE).

 {% if site.data.awards %}
 ## Awards & Honours